 The above portrait is of Sir Richard, at the age 73 in 1618 in an embroidered doublet, white collar and Queen Elizabeth’s scarf over his shoulder, signed C.J.
 (Cornelis Janssens van Ceulen).

 In 1601, Sir Richard was sent by the Lord Deputy of Ireland, Charles Blount, 8th Baron Mountjoy into Leix (County Laois) to prosecute Richard Tyrrell, Lord of Fartullagh, a barony in south Westmeath and his adherents, and was afterwards dispatched from Kilkenny to draw forces out of the Pale to assist in the Siege of Kinsale, which took place from 2 October 1601 to 2 January 1602.
 The siege was the ultimate battle in England’s conquest of Gaelic Ireland and was at the climax of the Nine Years War – a campaign by Hugh O’Neill, Hugh Roe O’Donnell and other Irish Lords against English rule.
 The Gaelic Irish chieftains were further supported by a Spanish army led by General Don Juan del Aguila, who was to sent Ireland by Philip III of Spain.
-The Siege of Kinsale was successfully carried out by Lord Deputy Mountjoy, when Kinsale was surrender by Don Juan del Anquila on 2 January 1602.
+The Siege of Kinsale was successfully carried out by Lord Deputy Mountjoy, when Kinsale was surrendered by Don Juan del Anquila on 2 January 1602.
 The Articles of Capitulations between the Lord Deputy of Ireland and Council and Don Juan del Anquila was signed by Sir Richard Wingfield, along with George Carew, Lieutenant-General of the Ordnance, Donogh O’Brien, 4th Earl of Thomond, Richard Burke, 4th Earl of Clanricard, Robert Gardiner, Lord Chief Justice of Ireland, George Bouchier, and Richard Levison.

 On 20th April 1603, James I and VI of England, Ireland and Scotland reappointed Sir Richard’s position as Marshal and named him a Privy Councillor.

 In 1608, Sir Richard was instrumental in suppressing the raising of Sir Cahir O’Doherty who was the last Gaelic Lord of Inishowen in northwest Ireland.
 Sir Richard and Sir Oliver Lambert were sent from Dublin on 1st May 1608 with an army to suppress the uprising.
-During the battle Sir Richard killed Sir Cahir O’Doherty, capture Castle Doe and dispersed the rebellious rebels.
+During the battle Sir Richard killed Sir Cahir O’Doherty, captured Castle Doe and dispersed the rebellious rebels.
 Sir Richard was rewarded on 29th June 1609 with a grant of the district of Fercullen, Wicklow, containing the ancient de la Poer estate of Powerscourt.
 Fercullen comprised a district five miles in length, and four in breadth and erected into a manor on the 26th May 1611.

 In the County of Wexford Sir Richard had many lands granted to him.
 These were erected into the manor of Wingfield, together with which he received 800 acres for a demesne, and the right to hold a fair at Armagh on the 24th April each year.
 Also, on 3 December 1610, Sir Richard had a grant of the castle and lands of Benburb, in the county of Tyrone, containing 2000 acres, which were erected into the manor of Benburb.